fridde/OilSandsDatabase/README.md

 In case you are not viewing this document at its original place, the whole code can be found at [Github](https://github.com/fridde/OilSandsDatabase).

+### A note of caution
+This code has been built by a self-learned programmer.
+It's seldomly pleasant to read and there are some severe design-flaws regarding flexibility.
+If rebuilt from scratch, **OilSandsDatabase** would look different.
+If you intend on contributing or changing things, let me know!
+I'll be happy to rebuild any part that needs more transparency.

 ## Adding or updating content

 Good tools to use are (in order of importance)